Posted on: December 11, 2025

 Simple wellness initiatives, such as offering healthy snacks, providing access to hydration stations, or even organizing short team-building activities, can help maintain energy levels and reduce stress.

-Tip # 6: Plan for Emergencies
+Tip # 7: Plan for Emergencies

 Always have a backup plan for emergencies, such as sudden illnesses or no-shows.
 Keep a list of reliable on-call employees or part-time workers who can step in if needed.
 Make sure everyone knows the protocol for emergencies, so you can quickly fill gaps without disrupting service.
+Consider a holiday promotion that reminds guests to drink responsibly and provides a QR code to request a safe ride home.

-Tip # 7: Train Your Staff for the Holiday Rush
+Tip #8: Train for the Holiday Rush

 Prepare Your Holiday Bar Staff With TIPS